chrisjalinsky/dhcp-pxe-coreos/README.md

 * PXE boot install CoreOS to disk (/dev/sda)
 * Reboot and run Ignition to build Etcd, Flannel, Kubernetes, Docker to disk
 * Provision a DHCP, DNS, TFTP, Docker Private Registry, and CoreOS bootcfg server
+* Create a load balanced ingress point into the cluster
+* Set up Horizontal autoscaling for a custom Docker image
+* Authenticate and pull the image from a Docker private registry
+* Load test the autoscaling feature

 ###Dependencies:
 * Ansible >= 2.0